AnthonyByansi/Git-for-Data-Science/Git-for-Data-Science/docs/git-best-practices.md

 ```
 Then make it executable with the following command: `chmod +x .git/hooks/pre-commit`
 Now, every time you try to commit changes, the `npm run lint` command will be run automatically, and the commit will be aborted if there are any syntax errors.

+2. Use Git aliases
+Git aliases allow you to create custom shortcuts for frequently used Git commands.
+This can save you a lot of time and typing, especially for complex commands with many arguments.
+You can set up aliases for any Git command, or even for custom scripts or external commands.